Using Resilience Assessments to Inform Management

 Managers around the world are conducting resilience assessments to identify reefs most likely to survive climate change and prioritize management actions to support resilience.

-A recent study by McLeod et al. 2020 found that coral reef resilience assessments are most used to inform the following management actions:
+A study by McLeod et al. 2020 found that coral reef resilience assessments are most used to inform the following management actions:

 - Marine Spatial Planning - Informing marine protected areas (MPAs), MPA networks, and locally managed marine areas (LMMAs); identifying priority sites for protection due to bleaching vulnerability or high resilience; informing seascape or marine spatial planning